 Rx Destroyer: What it is and When to use it

-Knowing how to properly dispose of pharmaceutical waste, especially those classified as controlled substances, is becoming increasingly more important as legislation tightens to prevent drugs and prescription medications from falling to the wrong hands or polluting our water supply.
-The days of flushing unused medications down the sink are long gone.
-Current best practice of Witness Wasting is chemical destruction.
+Knowing how to properly dispose of pharmaceutical waste, especially those classified as controlled substances, is critical to becoming compliant as a Drug Enforcement Administration (DEA) registrant.
+Laws and regulations for DEA registrants are strict and require proper disposal.
+The days of flushing unused medications down the sink or throwing them in a sharps container are long gone.
+Current best practice for pharmaceutical disposal is chemical digestion.

-Rx Dstroyer is a ready-to-use chemical drug destruction product that deactivates pharmaceuticals upon contact with its activated-charcoal formulation; Rx Destroyer products meet the Code of Federal Regulations (CFR) 21, 40 and 42 for regulated medical waste disposal; versatile for all commercial and healthcare environments which require the safe disposal of expired or partially used drugs, the powerful adsorption properties of Rx Destroyers' activated carbon breaks down the drugs and renders them non-retrievable.
-Rx Destroyer can be utilized for the witness destruction of tablet and liquid medications including pills, capsules, patches, powders, suppositories, liquids and cannabis waste, and is an environmentally safe alternative to 'pill flushing'.
+Rx Destroyer is a ready-to-use chemical drug destruction product that begins deactivating pharmaceuticals upon contact with its activated carbon formula; Rx Destroyer products meet the Code of Federal Regulations (CFR) 21, 40 and 42 for regulated medical waste disposal; versatile for all commercial and healthcare environments which require the safe disposal of expired or partially used drugs, the powerful adsorption properties of Rx Destroyers' activated carbon breaks down the drugs and renders them non-retrievable.
+Rx Destroyer can be utilized for the witness destruction of solid and liquid medications including pills, capsules, patches, powders, suppositories, liquids and cannabis waste, and is an environmentally safe alternative to "pill flushing."

-Rx Destroyer makes medication destruction safe, affordable, and convenient; once filled the container can be safely disposed of in a non-hazardous pharmaceutical waste bin, providing a second layer of security in the prevention of unauthorized drug retrieval.
+Rx Destroyer makes medication destruction safe, affordable, and convenient; once filled the container can be safely disposed of in a non-hazardous or hazardous waste bin depending on your facility's formulary, providing a second layer of security in the prevention of drug diversion.
+Always follow applicable federal, state, local and tribal laws and regulations.
 This solution meets the DEA’s non-retrievable standard, and is an environmentally safe drug disposal solution for certain medications.
 Rx Destroyer is especially helpful when disposing of controlled substances.

 Some things to keep in mind when considering Rx Destroyer: